poism/potime/README.md

 ```

+## Optional Dependencies

+This tool can function without any of the following, but they certainly make it better.

+*ffmpeg* or *pplay* - for linux sound playback

+*hledger* - plaintext accounting and timekeeping
+[hledger](https://hledger.org/) is used to display timelog output.
+If you do not have hledger, you will be given the option to download it within this directory during usage.

+*gcalcli* - plaintext google calendar
+[gcalcli](https://github.com/insanum/gcalcli) is used to add items to google calendar.
+Gcalcli requires Google API keys scoped to Google Calendar so that setup can be complicated and totally unnecessary.

+If you do wish to use `gcalcli`, your events will be added to the default calendar of gcalcli or you can specify via env var.
+For instance if you make a Google Calendar named "TimeClocker", simply add `export GCALENDARNAME="TimeClocker"` to your `~/.bash_rc` file.
+All future shells in which you run this app will add events to your TimeClocker calendar.

 ## Usage

-1. Call the script with how many minutes you wish to spend on whichever account.
-You can also specify optional optional description, comments and tags initially or after the timer stops.
+1. Run the script with how many minutes you wish to devote to whichever account, and optional task description.
-2. It displays a progress bar timer and at completion displays a notification and plays music.
+2. It displays a progress bar timer and at completion displays a system notification and plays your music or a bell.
 3. Press CTRL+c to stop the music and end the timer.
 4. It will allow you to extend the timer if you wish to continue working on the same task.
-5. You will be given a last chance to provide description, comments or tags if you didn't previously.
+5. You will be given a chance to provide additional comments or tags"
+6. If you have [gcalcli](https://github.com/insanum/gcalcli) installed, you will be asked if you wish to add the event to your google calendar.
-6. It writes to your ~/potime.timeclock file.
+7. It writes to your `~/$USER.timeclock` file.

 *Special Characters*
-Avoid using special characters for descriptions and comments.
+Avoid using special characters for descriptions and comments, they will be removed.
 For accounts use colon `:` to define account hierarchies.
-Do not use spaces.
+Do not use spaces in account names.

 ```
 potime --help
          USAGE:  potime [minutes] [account:optionalsubaccount] '[optional description ; comments, tag:tag1,tag2]'
-      EXAMPLES:  potime 25 POISM:DEV 'timeclocker ; added help messages, tags:dev,poism,timeclocker'
+      EXAMPLES:  potime 25 POISM:DEV potime app; added help messages, tags:dev,poism,timeclocker'
-   ENVIRONMENT:  export TIMECLOCKFILE=~/timeclocker.timeclock
+   ENVIRONMENT:  export TIMECLOCKFILE=~/yourusername.timeclock; export GCALENDARNAME="UNSPECIFIED"
 CURRENT CONFIG:
-                 TIMECLOCKFILE: /home/sangpo/potime.timeclock
+                 TIMECLOCKFILE: /home/sangpo/sangpo.timeclock
                  TIMECLOCKSOUND: /datapool/projects/POISM/repos/potime/alarm.ogg
+                 GCALENDARNAME: UNSPECIFIED
 ```

 ## Usage Examples